Maui Waterfalls Guide

 Waimoku Falls

-Waimoku Falls cascades over a sheer lava rock wall into a boulder-strewn pool.
-This 4-mile roundtrip trail is known as one of Maui’s best hikes.
-The trail to Waimoku Falls offers dramatic views of the falls and vistas and, along with its roaring sound, makes this hike a one-of-a-kind experience.
+Waimoku Falls cascades over a sheer lava rock wall into a boulder strewn pool.
+This 3.4-mile roundtrip trail is known as one of Maui’s best hikes.
+The trail to Waimoku Falls offers dramatic views of the falls and beautiful vistas along the way.
+The roaring sound of the falls makes this hike a one-of-a-kind experience.

-Visitors will enjoy beautiful bamboo forests, pristine swimming holes, and a stunning banyan tree along the way.
-Since the trail is within Haleakala, guests need to pay the entrance fee for the National Park.
+You can enjoy beautiful bamboo forests, pristine swimming holes, and a stunning banyan tree along the way.
+Since the trail is within Haleakala, you will need to pay the $30 entrance fee for the National Park.

 Twin Falls